 Educational: Residencies, workshops & school events

 Alash enjoys collaborating with musicians of all stripes.
 Since their early partnership with the legendary Sun Ra Arkestra, they have joined forces with musicians across the spectrum—from country to classical to jazz to beatboxing.
-When they toured with Béla Fleck & the Flecktones, the Denver Post remarked, “As electrifying as the Flecktones’ performance was, the band were nearly upstaged by Alash Ensemble.”
-Alash appeared as guest artists on the Flecktones’ holiday CD Jingle All the Way (2008), which won a Grammy.
-More recently, Alash joined Chicago’s innovative Fifth House Ensemble in a groundbreaking concert series called Sonic Meditations, and later were part of a “global jam band” which recorded the soundtrack for the video game The Pathless.
+Alash appeared as guest artists on Béla Fleck & the Flecktones’ Grammy-winning holiday CD Jingle All the Way (2008).
+They joined Chicago’s innovative Fifth House Ensemble in a groundbreaking concert series called Sonic Meditations, and later were part of a “global jam band” which recorded the soundtrack for the video game The Pathless.
 Most recently, Bady-Dorzhu Ondar teamed up with beatboxer Shodekeh in a live recording of original Tuvan songs filtered through the creative artistry of hip hop musicians.

 Beyond performing, Alash has a passion for teaching and promoting understanding between cultures.
-Their tours often include workshops where they introduce Tuvan music to students from primary, middle and high schools, colleges, universities, and music conservatories.
+Their tours often include workshops in which they introduce Tuvan music to students in primary, middle and high schools, colleges, universities, and music conservatories.
 Children as young as 8 and 9 have learned to throat-sing.
-As one student exclaimed, “Alash opened my eyes to a whole new world!”
+One inspired student exclaimed, “Alash opened my eyes to a whole new world!”

-Bady-Dorzhu Ondar: vocals, igil, guitar.
+Bady-Dorzhu Ondar: vocals, igil, guitar, bayan (accordion).
 Kyzyl Arts College, East Siberia State Academy of Culture and Art.
 Best soloist, 2005 All-Russian Festival of traditional ensembles and orchestras.
 Best in Maxim Dakpai xöömei competition, 2006.
-Named People’s Xöömeizhi, 2007.
+Named People’s Xöömeizhi of Tuva, 2007.
 Grand prize, International Xöömei Symposium, 2008.

-Ayan-ool Sam: vocals, doshpuluur, igil, guitar.
+Ayan-ool Sam: vocals, doshpuluur, igil, xomus.
 Republic School of the Arts, Kyzyl Arts College, Moscow State Pedagogical University.
 First prize, International Xöömei Symposium, 2008.
-Named People’s Xöömeizhi, 2015.
+Named People’s Xöömeizhi of Tuva, 2015.

-Ayan Shirizhik: vocals, kengirge, shyngyrash, shoor, murgu, xomus.
+Ayan Shirizhik: vocals, kengirge, shyngyrash, shoor, xomus.
 Kyzyl Arts College, East Siberia State Academy of Culture and Art.
 Second prize, International Xöömei Symposium, 2008.
-Named Distinguished Artist of Tuva, 2009.
+Distinguished Artist of Tuva, 2009.
 Named People’s Xöömeizhi of Tuva, 2021.

-Sean Quirk: interpreter and manager.
-Studied music in Tuva on a Fulbright fellowship.
+Sean Quirk: manager, interpreter.
+Studied music in Tuva on Fulbright fellowship.
 Named Distinguished Artist of Tuva, 2008.